 Things to do in Nice, France

-Nice is in an excellent location, sandwiched between the magnificent mountains of the Alps and the sparkling blue Mediterranean sea.
+Nice is in an excellent location, sandwiched between the magnificent mountains of the Alps and the sparkling blue Mediterranean Sea.
 It also sits close to the border of Italy, meaning you can easily visit on a day trip for your pizza fix!
-Spend mornings visiting bustling food markets, enjoy afternoons climbing to hillside viewpoints, and your evenings in beachside bars and bistros.
+Spend mornings visiting bustling food markets, enjoy afternoons climbing hillside viewpoints, and your evenings in beachside bars and bistros.

 Climb Castle Hill

 Castle Hill, or ‘Colline du Chateau’, is one of Nice, France’s top things to do.
 The hill towers over the city, dividing it into two parts: the port and the old town.
 The castle itself was destroyed in 1706, but you can still see the ruins of the old defense walls, the cathedral, and other ancient buildings.
 Lots of greenery and flowers also surround an artificial waterfall (Cascade Dijon).
 This makes it a lovely place to relax and enjoy the incredible views over Nice.